-The Media Arts and Technologies Department (MAT) at MiraCosta College offers courses and programs in Graphic Design, Web Development and Design, and Video and Media Design.
-The department is currently comprised of almost thirty courses, seven certificates, and two Associate in Arts Degrees.
+The Media Arts and Technologies Department (MAT) at MiraCosta College offers courses and programs in graphic design, web development and design, video and media design, digital and print publishing, animation and motion graphics, UI/UX design, and more.
+The department is currently comprised of almost thirty courses, eight certificates, and two Associate in Arts Degrees.

 Our mission is to teach our students how to develop solid concepts, design relevant projects, work collaboratively, solve problems, and communicate effectively, all while learning the appropriate software, tools and techniques to achieve these ends.
-We train our students to find creative jobs, start their own companies, become successful freelancers, or transfer to four-year colleges and universities.
+We train our students to find creative jobs, become successful freelancers, or transfer to four-year colleges and universities.

 All of our courses will give you hands-on experience with the tools and techniques used by artists, designers, and developers in the industry.
 Beyond this, however, our courses emphasize conceptual development, design skills, and the creative process.
 So while you develop projects with real depth, you also learn the appropriate tools along the way.
 We have found this approach to be highly successful, as the companies that hire our graduates will testify.
 They want people who can think, communicate, work collaboratively, and solve problems, but they also want well-trained and technically-proficient individuals who are productive and motivated.

 The MAT Department attracts students from the San Diego community, around the country, and all over the world.
-You will find students from countries such as Russia, China, Brazil, Korea, Japan, France, Romania, Australia, Poland, Czech Republic, Venezuela, Taiwan, Mexico, and many others.
+We've hosted students from countries such as Russia, China, Brazil, Korea, Japan, France, Romania, Australia, Poland, Czech Republic, Venezuela, Taiwan, Mexico, and many others.
 This provides a true multi-cultural experience for our students and helps you learn to see things with a truly world view.

-Many MAT courses are articulated with local universities such as SDSU, CSU San Marcos, CSU San Bernardino, and others.
-These articulation agreements make transferring to a four-year college or university a relatively straightforward process.
+For students who wish to transfer, many MAT courses are articulated with local universities such as SDSU, CSU San Marcos, and others.
+These articulation agreements provide transfer credits that give our students a leg up and make transferring to a four-year college or university an easier process.
 If you would like to know more about transferring, please contact one of the MiraCosta Counselors for the latest information.